History of Japan–Korea relations: 21st century

-Moon and the activists argued that the former South Korean president, Park Geun-hye, without any communication with the alive "comfort women", hailed this deal as a sign of positive progression in Japanese and South Korean relations.
+Moon and the activists argued that the former South Korean president, Park Geun-hye, without any communication with the surviving "comfort women", hailed this deal as a sign of positive progression in Japanese and South Korean relations.
 At the time of this high point most of Japan's cabinet members visited the Yasukuni shrine, causing confusion in Korea about Japan's sincerity.

+In the wake of the 2018 Japan–South Korea radar lock-on dispute, Japan became increasingly suspicious that South Korea had leaked hydrogen fluoride to countries subject to UN sanctions, including North Korea.
 In 2019 Japan imposed controls on the export of semiconductor materials, restricting export to South Korea and removing the country from its "preferred trading nations" list.
 Experts have said the controls may be retaliation after South Korean courts ruled that Japanese companies pay restitution for Korean forced laborers during World War II.

+On 18 August 2023, Japan signed a trilateral pact with South Korea and the United States.